 Welcome to the Extreme Cardiac MRI Analysis Challenge under Respiratory Motion (CMRxMotion).
-This a medical image analysis challenge officially registered in MICCAI 2022.
+This a medical image analysis challenge officially registered in MICCAI 2022 and is part of the 13th Statistical Atlases and Computational Modelling of the Heart (STACOM) workshop.

 Motivation